 Second, and probably more importantly, Beckert mentions that ‘rational actor theory and sociological theories that focus on how action is guided through calculation, norms, institutions, or structures of social networks are of little help’ (75).
 He then has a sub-section on the social foundations of fictional expectations (86-92), of which networks, institutions and cognitive devices are just a few.
 He also mentions that ‘the credibility of expectations is unthinkable without the structures provided by institutions, conventions, and social power’ (273).
 Finally, Beckert proposes that the link between institutions and fictional expectations deserves exploration.

 These observations may lead the reader to question if fictional expectations could be produced without a reference to existing institutions.
-From my own experience, I was contacted by a marketing staff of a foreign exchange (Forex) firm in Turkey.
+From my own experience, I was contacted by a member of marketing staff of a foreign exchange (Forex) firm in Turkey.
 The guy on the phone was always telling me about their models and assistance to clients, and the motivation is to earn money.
 When I challenged him with ethical questions, such as his company producing nothing at all by merely trading money for money, he always replied with statements about earning money.
 When the structure in the financial markets institutionalises profit as the sole objective, it becomes very difficult to imagine something totally different from that institution, especially when you are making your living from it.
 Consequently, imagining fictional expectations in relation to institutions may in fact be the central or starting point for analysis.